radirckze/AspCoreTestbed/README.md

 ## useful commands
-To add/remove a project from a solution:
+To add/remove a project to a solution:
 > dotnet sln add/remove rel-path\proj.csproj